ASUS OC GUIDE

 ASUS RAM slots are physically located closer to the CPU which improves latency & helps RAM OC.

 ASUS Multicore Enhancements behaves slightly differently in different boards but in general it does one thing.
 Sets all CPU cores to the highest Turbo Boost speed.
-Its essentially a 'dumb' overclocking.
+Its essentially a 'dumb' CPU overclocking.
 You should set it to Enable to Remove All Power Limits.

 CPU SVID Support should be disabled if you aim for High OC (usually manual voltage).
 It disables Adaptive Voltage Mode or AI OC.
 So you need it enabled if use Adaptive/Offset voltage modes.
 CPU VID sends requests to the board what voltage is needed for the current load & frequency.
 And SVID Behavior helps you adjust these voltage requests based on the options which represent different scenarios.